Product Manager Interview: The Failure Question

 If I had dug deeper into their pain points, rather than accepting their mandate to centralize all things on Salesforce, I would have come up with a better solution.

 It was after my engineering lead and I talked that I found out I had made a grave mistake in trying to centralize all things on Salesforce.
-From there, we analyzed what would make sense and what didn’t make sense, and crafted a talk track to defend the decision and to provide insight on how we could make the company go faster at lower cost.
+From there, we analyzed what would make sense and what didn’t make sense, and crafted a talk track to defend the decision and to provide insight on how we could make the go faster at a lower cost.

 The price of my mistake was that I caused our executive team to thrash.
 In other words, I caused them to need to change directions.